-With the exception the age groups younger than Gr5, which will play in a ‘non-results oriented’ format, the top performing teams in each division will advance to Finals which will be played on Monday.
+With the exception of the age groups younger than Gr5, which will play in a ‘non-results oriented’ format, the top performing teams in each division will advance to Finals which will be played on Monday.

 The number of teams in a division will dictate how many teams advance to the Finals.
-The specific rules for advancement to the Finals will be posted the week of the Tournament.

 All decisions of the Tournament Committee will be final.